 |By...||You must have...|

-Therefore, Honors Program students completing either the Interdisciplinary or College Honors track must demonstrate that they have participated in two out of the four following experiential learning areas during their undergraduate education: international engagement, service, research, and leadership.
-Specific projects may actually fit more than one of these categories; you should choose the category that best represents the project.
+Therefore, Honors Program students completing Interdisciplinary Honors must demonstrate that they have participated in two experiential learning activities during their undergraduate education.
+These should be in the areas of international engagement, service, research, and leadership.

 The intent of this requirement is to think deliberately about experiences you are having and how those experiences tie into your education.
 While this requirement can be satisfied via Honors-specific opportunities, there are many non-Honors and non-UW options that will also satisfy it.
 The UW offers a wide range of opportunities for students to engage in experiential learning on and off-campus, and our students frequently design their own projects and forge their own partnerships.

-Please note that students are not required to complete additional work outside of their established commitment to their organization or position in order to receive Honors Experiential Learning credit.
-Students may simultaneously receive credit for Experiential Learning and fulfill other requirements, such as major requirements.
+- Please note that students are not required to complete additional work outside of their established commitment to their organization or position in order to meet the Honors Experiential Learning requirement.
+Students may simultaneously satisfy this and other requirements, such as those within the major.

 Selecting a project

 - Review the Experiential Learning guidelines and definitions.

 - Talk to an Honors Program adviser about your ideas.